-20 I consider the area of the proposed site is located where a relatively small amount of recreational fishing occurs.
-Methods likely to be used include mobile rod/line from a private

-&lt;sup>4 There is little quantitative data available on customary or recreational catch taken from the proposed site.
-Fishing locations for customary authorisations are usually only reported at the Fisheries Management Area (FMA) or Quota Management Area (QMA) although more specific sites are sometimes identified.
-Customary authorisations issued under regulations 50 and 51 of the Amateur Regulations do not need to be routinely reported.
-Recreational fishers are not required to report catch or fishing locations.
-MPI is therefore unable to estimate an average annual recreational catch or proportion of recreational catch likely to be affected by the proposed aquaculture activities.
-Rather, MPI can only assess the effect of the proposed aquaculture activities on recreational fishing based on qualitative information.

-boat, diving, some dredging, set/dragnetting and spearing.
-Main species likely to be caught could be sea perch, terakihi, kingfish, kahawai and snapper.

-21 A moderate amount of Amateur Charter Vessel (ACV) fishing has been reported that may overlap Clay Point, this moderate level is consistent in the wider Tory Channel.

-Aerial survey results suggest there is a moderate amount of recreational fishing at the proposed site.
-The diary survey published in 2008 by Davey et al recorded 9% of fishing trips in the survey zone of Tory Channel, which includes Clay point and the southern boundary of Arapawa Island.
+- I consider the area of the proposed site is located where a relatively small amount of recreational fishing occurs.
+Methods likely to be used include mobile rod/line from a private boat, diving and longlining Main species likely to be caught could be sea perch, gurnard, tarakihi and kahawai. - A low to amount of Amateur Charter Vessel (ACV) fishing has been reported that may overlap Melville Cove.
+A low to moderate level has been reported in the wider Port Gore. - Aerial survey results suggest there is a low to moderate amount of recreational fishing at the proposed site.
+The diary survey published in 2008 by Davey et al recorded 3.35% of fishing trips in the survey zone of Alligator Head, which includes Melville Cove, Port Gore and